Suspect in Pennsylvania suburb shootings is arrested in Trenton, police say

 All the victims had familial ties to the suspect, officials say

-Gordon later fled to a nearby Dollar General store, where he stole a man's car and traveled to Trenton, where he also has family ties.
+Gordon later fled to a nearby Dollar General store, where he stole a man's car and traveled to Trenton, where he also has family ties, authorities said.

-Schorn said Gordon barricaded himself with hostages, who have since all been released.

 On Saturday morning, Falls Township Police issued a shelter-in-place order and advised residents to "lock all doors and move to a central and secure location away from windows."
 Authorities also asked travelers to avoid visiting the township for the time being.
 The shelter-in-place was lifted by afternoon.

 Falls Township is located near the Pennsylvania-New Jersey border near Trenton.
 It is also near Sesame Place, a Sesame Street-themed amusement park in Langhorne, Pa.
-Sesame Place announcedit will be closed on Saturday.
+Sesame Place announcedit was closed for the day.

 Copyright 2024 NPR.
 To see more, visit https://www.npr.org.